 This is super important and bears repeating.

-Make sure you love it so you will enjoy doing it every single day.
-Then you can give your readers the attention they deserve when they take the time to visit your site.
+Make sure you love your blogging niche so much that you will not only not mind writing about it every single day, but you will be excited too.
+This, in my opinion, is the very best way to give your readers the attention they deserve when they take the time to visit your site.

-So, if your niche is retirement how many categories can you come up?
+If your blogging niche is retirement how many categories can you come up?

 - Cooking for 2